RadicalZephyr/comic-reader/README.md

 ## Development

-Run `lein repl` then, `(go)`.
+Run `lein repl` then, `(welcome)` to get an overview of your options.

 ### Adding a new site

+From the `comic-reader.dev` namespace you can run `(add-site)`.
+This should set up your REPL to pretty easily run the site scraping tests with `(run-site-tests)`.

 In theory, adding a new site shouldn't require writing any code.
-Now create a new file in the `resources/sites/` folder.
+First, create a new file in the `resources/sites/` folder.
 Name it `<your-manga-site>.clj`.
 Now, you need to fill in all the attributes for your site.
 You can look at other site files in that folder for guidance but the best source of information is running the tests in